moseltronics/midi-interface/README.md

   - a modified version of sekigon-gonnoc's Pico PIO USB
     - with lower processor load
     - using one state machine on each of both PIO blocks
-    - with less synchronization (maybe a problem with bad lowspeed devices)
+    - with less synchronization (might lead to problems with bad lowspeed devices)

 ## IMPORTANT Tweaks